tagsrock/eris-pm/docs/jobs_specification.md

   // the name of the file (or the last one deployed if there are no matching names; not the "last"
   // one deployed" strategy is non-deterministic and should not be used).
   Instance string `mapstructure:"instance" json:"instance" yaml:"instance" toml:"instance"`
-  // (Optional) list of Name:Address separated by spaces of libraries (see solc --help) Libraries string `mapstructure:"libraries" json:"libraries" yaml:"libraries" toml:"libraries"`
+  // (Optional) list of Name:Address separated by commas of libraries (see app35) Libraries string `mapstructure:"libraries" json:"libraries" yaml:"libraries" toml:"libraries"`
   // (Optional) TODO: additional arguments to send along with the contract code Data string `mapstructure:"data" json:"data" yaml:"data" toml:"data"`